Bay Checkerspot (Euphydryas editha bayensis)

 Adult Butterfly

-Color and Appearance: When the wings are open, the dorsal side of the forewings show markings with black bands along the veins of the wing’s upper part contrasting sharply with bright red, yellow and white spots.
-When the wings are closed, the ventral part displays a mirror image of the upper side.
+Color and Appearance: When the wings are open, the dorsal side of the forewings exhibits black bands along the veins, sharply contrasting with bright red, yellow, and white spots.
+The ventral side, visible when the wings are closed, mirrors the vibrant pattern of the dorsal side.

 Eggs

-Females can lay up to five masses of eggs, with each containing 2 to 250, deposited at the base of the host plant
+Female Bay Checkerspots can lay up to five masses of eggs, with each mass containing between 2 and 250 eggs.
+These eggs are deposited at the base of the host plants, where the larvae will have immediate access to food upon hatching.

 Did You Know?

-- The male butterflies typically emerge four to eight days before the female.
+- Male Bay Checkerspots typically emerge four to eight days before the females, a phenomenon known as protandry.

 Scientific Classification